berksudan/Success-Prediction-on-E-Learning/README.md

-# Success Prediction on E Learning
+# Success Prediction on E-Learning
 Program includes both web log processor and binary classifier.
 Classification algorithms such as Logistic Regression and K-NN (K Nearest Neighbours) are implemented in Apache Spark Environment.

 ## Create Launcher Of Program